KristianWold/sum-and-elab/notebooks/inference/README.md

 Invented information:
  - Person from Syria
  - Arrest happened on Wednesday (possible mixup, the court was on wednesday)
- - Was questioned by immigration officer.
+ - Was questioned by an immigration officer.
  - Mention of unrelated charge.
  - Mention of a "plot" in Istanbul

 Other Comments:
  - Article is repetitive.
 Arrest in Luton is mentioned many times.
+Language is overall good and makes sense.
+Exception is "he was booked on an unrelated charge," which is a strange formulation.

+### Comments

+The recovered highlight is consistent with the info in the predicted article, including incorrect information such as the "charged with terrorism offenses", and invented information such as "questioned by immigration officers."

 ## Ebola Infection